- Grad Students

 - They will either accept your proposal and begin talking more specifics with you about the experience, or may take some time to think about it and possibly decline your request.
 If they do not accept your proposal, do not be too disappointed.
 Thank them for considering it and then take action to pursue your internship idea somewhere else.

-Sometimes students seek academic credit for their internship experience.
+Sometimes students seek academic credit for the learning that takes place in their internship.
 Some employers may even require this.
 There are two primary ways to receive credit at the University of Washington:

 - Through your academic/major department